Hijab Ban

 “Here in Manitoba, we have respect for diversity,” Pallister said Wednesday in an interview with The Canadian Press.
 “We respect personal freedoms and rights, and we’re not big on clothing police here.”

-We engaged in direct advocacy, met with federal leaders, and organized public pressure campaigns to ensure that the federal government acknowledged the harmful impact of Bill 21.
+We engaged in direct advocacy, met with federal leaders, and organized public pressure campaigns to ensure that the federal government acknowledged the impact of Bill 21.

 After our engagement, high-ranking human rights monitors with the United Nations raised concerns that the Quebec government will violate fundamental freedoms if it moves ahead with legislation to limit.